brevzin/cpp_proposals/2996_reflection/reflection.md

 Now, there are a couple interesting cases to point out when `&[:r:]` isn't just the same as `&X::f`.

-When `r` is a reflection of a function or function template that is part of an overload set, overload resolution will not consider the whole overload set, just the specific function or function template that `r` reflects:
+When `r` is a reflection of a function or function template that is part of an overload set, overload resolution will not consider the whole overload set, just the specific function or function template that `r` represents:

 ::: std
 ```cpp